DevOpsDolapo/DevOps_Projects/PROJECT 7/ReadMe.md

     - Provision EC2 Instances

-    - Add a Rule to the Security Groups to Open Port 8000
+    - Add a Rule to the Security Groups to Open `Port 8000` and `Port 80`

     - Install Apache Webserver

-    - Configure Apache to Serve Content on Port 8000
+    - Configure Apache to Serve Content on `Port 8000`

     - Configure Nginx as a Load Balancer